 When aliens arrive off the coast of Lagos, they are nothing like the creatures depicted in sci-fi movies.
 Their ship settles under the ocean's surface, and the visitors send waves onto shore to contact humans, pulling a marine biologist, a rapper, and a soldier down to meet the newcomers.
 When the three humans return to the surface, they bring with them an alien ambassador in the form of a human—Ayodele.
 As news of the aliens spreads, Lagoon switches narratorial points of view to depict the arrival through a dizzying variety of perspectives, even showing how the local marine life feels about their new neighbors.

-This post is sponsored by Open Road Integrated Media.
+This post is sponsored by Houghton Mifflin Harcourt.
 Thank you for supporting our partners, who make it possible for The Portalist to celebrate the sci-fi and fantasy stories you love.